acl-sigur/acl-sigur.github.io/iwclul2024.md

 - Mika Hämäläinen, Metropolia University of Applied Sciences

 - Flammie Pirinen, UiT The Arctic University of Norway

+- Melany Macias, Metropolia University of Applied Sciences

-- Mario Crespo Avila (Student volunteer), Complutense University of Madrid
+- Mario Crespo Avila, Complutense University of Madrid

 **In case of questions, you can send an email to mika.hamalainen@metropolia.fi**